ed-freitas/ps-projects-audition/README.md

 If task 4 has been completed successfully, nothing will be returned through the terminal prompt when executing `python test.py t4.py`.

-If task 4 has not been completeded successfully, the following error will be returned through the terminal prompt when executing `python test.py t4.py`.
+If task 4 has not been completed successfully, the following error will be returned through the terminal prompt when executing `python test.py t4.py`.

 ```
 Error: t4.py does not contain the expected input.
 Please check t4.txt